Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

-This definitive guide will explore the science behind the trance state, review its clinical evidence base, and provide a detailed, six-step protocol for establishing a powerful and effective personal self-hypnosis programme.
+This definitive guide will explore the science behind the trance state, review its clinical evidence base, and provide a detailed, clinical protocol for establishing a powerful and effective personal practice.

 Understanding the Phenomenon: The Science of Trance

-The term hypnosis often conjures images of stage shows or mystical states, but scientifically, it is simply a natural, altered state of consciousness, a deep, absorbed focus.
+The term hypnosis often conjures images of stage shows or mystical states, but scientifically, it is simply a natural, altered state of consciousness characterised by deep, absorbed focus.
 We experience this state countless times daily: when lost in a book, driving a familiar route without conscious thought (highway hypnosis), or daydreaming.

 The Brainwave Shift